Conference Sessions and Calls for Papers

 Sebastian Wogenstein (University of Connecticut): Lege artis: Heine and Human Rights

-MLA Convention, January 2021: World Literature Otherwise: Heine's Opening Gambits
+MLA Convention 2021: World Literature Otherwise: Heine's Opening Gambits

 Presider